ScottGibb/Web-Based-Fan-Controller/README.md

 ### Update Pins

 Firstly, navigate to the `PythonWebApp/BackEnd/src` directory and open the `app.py` file.
 In this file you will need to update the constructor of FanController to the pins you have connected the fan to.
 The pin number should be the BCM pin number.
+Also when lauching on a raspberry pi, ensure that the pi-rpio requirement is uncommented inside the `requirements.txt` file.

 Once this is completed, save the file and close it.